NobleMajo/al-sql/README.md

 }
 ```

-# npm scripts
+# NPM Scripts
-The npm scripts are made for linux but can also work on mac and windows.
+The npm scripts are made for linux.
+But your welcome to test them on macos and windows and create feedback.

 ## use
 You can run npm scripts in the project folder like this:
 ```sh